 If you and your spouse can’t agree and go with uncontested divorce, the next option is to have our local divorce attorney handle your contested divorce.
-In an uncontested divorce, one spouse serves the other with an official Complaint.
-Once they are officially served, that spouse enlists an attorney and files a response.
+In a contested divorce, one spouse serves the other with an official Complaint.
+Once they are officially served, that spouse enlists a Talladega divorce attorney and files a response.
 After this, hearings are set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.

 Should you be in need of contested divorce, our Talladega contested divorce attorney can help.
 We do warn clients that a contested divorce involves significantly higher lawyer fees than an uncontested divorce.
 This is because we must require a retainer for such services and our attorney bills hourly, as is industry standard practice, from it depending on the amount of work performed.
 So depending on how long it takes to resolve your marital issues in the divorce, the attorney fees could get end up becoming costly.

 Contested divorce retainers are thousands of dollars in most cases, with exactly how much depending on how complicated the issues are and how contested they get.
 Cases with minor children of the marriage are an example of cases that will usually go longer and end up costing more.
 Feel free to reach out to us for a free consultation with our Talladega divorce attorney.
 This initial conversation will allow us to assess the details of your case and come up with an estimate of what your retainer and legal fees will come out to.

 Family Law Services